socek/quackquack/docs/plugins.md

 # Redis

 This plugin connects to the Redis database.
+It will return `redis.Redis` connection to the context.

 In order to use it, you need to add these settings:

 ```python
 def redis(settings):